-Millennials consider their retirement savings as incredibly important for their financial wellness, with 78 percent saying a 401(k) will be their largest or only source of retirement income.
-Additionally, 86 percent of employees consider a 401(k) a “must-have” benefit and expect support from their employer.¹
+More than 78 percent say a 401k will be their largest or only source of retirement income.
+Additionally, 86 percent of employees consider a 401k a “must-have” benefit and expect support from their employer.¹

 However, only about half (52 percent) of individuals participating in retirement savings plans believe they are “on track.”²

-While asking young people who might be struggling with daily bills, credit card debt and student loans to contribute a big chunk of their income to their 401(k) won’t be well received, there are smaller steps to take.
+While asking employees who might be struggling with daily bills, credit card debt and student loans to contribute a big chunk of their income to their 401k won’t be well received, there are smaller steps to take.

-Confidence starts with education, and financial wellness programs (like LearnLux) that offer education & interactive tools as an employee benefit are a great way to start the conversation with your team.
+Confidence starts with education, and financial wellbeing programs (like LearnLux) that offer education & interactive tools as an employee benefit are a great way to start the conversation with your team.

 When considering a financial wellness provider, look for programs that cover topics like: